kosecki123/ethereum-alarm-clock/audit/code-review/Library/RequestScheduleLib.md

      * @param _windowStart The time in the future which represents the start of the execution window.
      * @return True if the windowStart is at least freezePeriod amount of time in the future.
      */
+    // BK NOTE - If now + freezePeriod == windowStart, the claim period will have ended
+    // BK Ok - View function
     function validateWindowStart(TemporalUnit _temporalUnit, uint _freezePeriod, uint _windowStart)
         public view returns (bool)
     {
+        // BK Ok
         return _getNow(_temporalUnit).add(_freezePeriod) <= _windowStart;
     }

     /*
-     *  Validation: ensure that the temporal unit passed in is constrained to 0 or 1 */ function validateTemporalUnit(uint _temporalUnitAsUInt)
+     *  Validation: ensure that the temporal unit passed in is constrained to 0 or 1 */
+    // BK Ok - Pure function
+    function validateTemporalUnit(uint _temporalUnitAsUInt)
         public pure returns (bool)
     {
+        // BK NOTE - First part of the expression is redundant
+        // BK Ok
         return (_temporalUnitAsUInt != uint(TemporalUnit.Null) &&
             (_temporalUnitAsUInt == uint(TemporalUnit.Blocks) ||
             _temporalUnitAsUInt == uint(TemporalUnit.Timestamp))